 - Sargent, John Singer.
 Madame X. Oil on canvas, 1894.
 One of the most famous art paintings by Sargent -- and his most scandalous.
 It wouldn't merit a second look today, but sent Sargent packing.
 Learn about another of his best paintings, El Jaleo.
 Nobody paints better whites.

 - Stuart, Gilbert.
 George Washington.
 Oil on canvas, 1795

 - van Goyen, Jan.
 Pelkus Gate near Utrecht.
 Oil on panel, 1646

 - Velazquez, Diego.
 Juan de Pareja.
 Oil on canvas, 1650.
 Don't miss one of the few Velazquez paintings in the U.S. Explore an overview of one of the most famous painters in all Western of art history.

 Diego Velazquez.
 Juan Pareja, 1648.
 Oil on canvas, 32" by 27 1/2".
 Metropolitan Museum of Art, New York.
 Purchase, Fletcher Fund, Rogers Fund, and Bequest of Miss Adelaide Milton deGroot.

 - Vermeer, Jan.
 Young Woman with a Water Pitcher.
 Oil on canvas, ca. 1662.
 Explore one of the most famous Vermeer paintings, Girl with a Pearl Earring.
 Learn about Vermeer's Allegory of Painting, and Saint Praxedis, a painting newly attributed to Vermeer in 2014.

 - Watteau, Jean-Antoine.
 Mezzetin.
 Oil on canvas, circa 1718.

 Like Famous Paintings?

-We've got a hunch you do!
 Join Famous Paintings Reviewed, our award-winning art history blog that makes art history accessible and fun.
 Promise!